Overview#

 Performance#

-The Rust parser provides significant performance improvements over JavaScript implementations:
+The Rust parser (optimized build) provides significant performance improvements over JavaScript implementations:

 - Memory Usage: Lower memory footprint due to efficient allocation